-In response to the COVID-19 crisis and current social distancing mandates, mental health professionals everywhere are using Telehealth services to safely provide continuity of care for their clients.
-Government officials and health care entities are establishing emergency policies regarding the use of Telehealth during this unprecedented time.
+In response to the need of their clients, mental health professionals everywhere are using Telehealth services to safely provide continuity of care.
+Government officials and health care entities are establishing emergency policies regarding the use of Telehealth.

 Although Telehealth has been around since NASA started using it to provide care to astronauts in the 1960’s, it has only recently become a mainstream method for healthcare delivery.
-Below are the most common considerations for clients who want to use Telehealth platforms throughout this crisis.
+Below are the most common considerations for clients who want to use Telehealth platforms.

 Q. What is Telehealth?